chrisyw0/fb_marketplace_recommendation/README.md

 Due to limited resource available, we are not able to fine-tune the layers we have trained previously but use the weights directly.
 As we literally only train 1 layer only, we train the model for 3 epochs with learning rate 0.001.

 We use the same training, validation and testing dataset as the machine model.
-The overall accuracy is about 77%.
-It is better than having the result from each model (59% for RestNet50 and 73% from Word2Vec)

 Here is the result for this model: